HOW LONG IS THE BASEBALL SEASON?

 TNC and its coaches recognize the fact that players have other interests, talents, and commitments.
 Coaches are committed to making practice sessions as consistent and pre-scheduled as possible.
 This should allow enough flexibility to afford players the opportunity to pursue other interests.
 However, if your child is already enrolled in other activities that may conflict with baseball practices, we recommend that you do not register your child in our league as practice schedules will be determined by the volunteer coaches based on their own personal schedules.
 Requests to switch to another team, or refunds, due to conflicts or transportation issues, will not be honored.

-Excessive absences in practices on Advanced Baseball or All Star teams may result in the player being replaced with an alternate or receiving no play time during games.
+Excessive absences in practices on Select Baseball or All Star teams may result in the player being replaced with an alternate or receiving no play time during games.

 WHAT IF MY CHILD CANNOT MAKE GAMES?

-Excessive absences for games on Advanced Baseball or All Star teams may result in the player being replaced with an alternate.
+Excessive absences for games on Select Baseball or All Star teams may result in the player being replaced with an alternate.

 CAN I REQUEST TO SWITCH TO ANOTHER TEAM DUE TO PERSONAL SCHEDULING CONFLICTS, TRANSPORTATION OR OTHER PERSONAL ISSUES?